-Urban Search and Rescue and Water Rescue Development
+IRMP 12-4- 03 Urban Search and Rescue and Water Rescue Development

-We will develop a response procedure to enable national resilience and international support at incidents.
+We will develop a response procedure to ensure national resilience and international support at incidents.
 This will give our staff greater opportunities to further develop the skills and equipment they already have contributing to greater experience and more effective resolution of this type of incidents.

-Assuring the Continued Safety of Our People
+IRMP 12-4- 04 Assuring the Continued Safety of Our People